m-lab/ndt-server/spec/ndt7-protocol.md

 the metadata sent by the client using the query string.

 The following restrictions apply to the query string.
 It MUST NOT be longer than 4096 bytes.
-Both the name and the value of the query string parameters MUST match the `[0-9A-Za-z._]+` regular expression.
+Of course, both the name and the value of the URL query string MUST be valid URL-encoded UTF-8 strings.

 ## Measurements message